mrdandelion6/Learn-to-Code/topics/parallel-programming/notes.md

 there are also other synchronization mechanisms, such as `mutexes` and `condition variables`. we will go over these later.

-when a thread is created, one if its attributes defines weather it is "joinable", or "detatched". if a thread is joinable, then another thread can call `pthread_join` on it. if a thread is detatched, then it cannot be joined.
+when a thread is created, one if its attributes defines weather it is "joinable", or "detached". if a thread is joinable, then another thread can call `pthread_join` on it. if a thread is detached, then it cannot be joined.

 we can also detach an originally joined thread using `pthread_detach()`. this will allow the thread to run independently of the calling thread.

 #### why join or detach?

-joining a thread is useful because it allows us to obtain the thread's termination status. furthermore, it allows for resource clean up. if a thread is not joined and it is not detached, its resources remain allocated until the process termiantes, which can lead to resource leaks. we want our threads to be cleaned up after they are done. if a thread is detached, then its resources are cleaned up automatically.
+joining a thread is useful because it allows us to obtain the thread's termination status. furthermore, it allows for resource clean up. if a thread is not joined and it is not detached, its resources remain allocated until the process terminates, which can lead to resource leaks. we want our threads to be cleaned up after they are done. if a thread is detached, then its resources are cleaned up automatically.

-joining threads can also be used as a "synchornization" mechanism. it ensures that certain tasks are all completed before we proceed. this can help in coordinating the execution flow of a multithreaded program.
+joining threads can also be used as a "synchronization" mechanism. it ensures that certain tasks are all completed before we proceed. this can help in coordinating the execution flow of a multithreaded program.

 here is an example of making a thread joinable: